dotnet/csharpstandard/standard/attributes.md

 >
 > *end example*

-### §AsyncMethodBuilder The AsyncMethodBuilder attribute
+### §AsyncMethodBuilderAttribute The AsyncMethodBuilder attribute

 This attribute is discussed in [§15.15.1](classes.md#15151-general).